roman-aguilera/RTOS4ROBOTS/README.md

 # RTOS4ROBOTS
-This repository is a compilation of rescources for learning how build end-to-end, hard real-time, control systems by integrating open source software tools.
-The emphasis here is HARD REAL-TIME (which significantly narrows down the posiible types of software options on can use).
-This file also includes step-by-step instructions for installing Xenomai 3.
-So far I have gotten to the point of compiling
+This repository is part of a research project for learning how build end-to-end, hard real-time, control systems by integrating open source software tools.
+The emphasis here is HARD REAL-TIME (which significantly narrows down the posiible types of software options one can use).
+I also chose to do this project in an open source manner because it allows others to rapidly prototype and collaborate on cool projects like agile humanoids, or other mission-critical systems.

+This README.md file includes step-by-step instructions for installing Xenomai 3.
+If you find this walkthrough useful, please cute this repository :)
+So far, I have gotten to the point of successfully compiling a Xenomai3 dual kernel built on top of Linux version 4.4.71 to be used on x86 target hardware.
+This was done using an x86-based laptop running on the Ubuntu 16.04 operating system.
+Currently, I am working on compiling a Xenomai3 kernel on Ubuntu 18.04 for target hardware that runs on an arm chip.
+I am currently investigating which mix of proceccors/chips, hardware, microcontrollers, System-on-Chip, and open-source software tools is best suited for building an agile humanoid robot from the ground up.
+If you have any comments, suggestions on hardware, or would like to collaborate, please reach out to me at romanaguilera94@gmail.com, Twitter, or LinkedIn .

 Here are a few links for rescources https://wiki.rdu.im/_pages/Resource/software.html